Shkelqim Demhasaj: Grasshoppers

 On 2 July 2020, Demhasaj joined Swiss Challenge League side Grasshoppers, on a three-year contract.
-During the 2020/21 Challenge League season, he scored ten goals for Grasshopper and notably helped the club achieve promotion to the Super League.
+During the 2020–21 Challenge League season, he scored ten goals for Grasshopper and notably helped the club achieve promotion to the Super League.

+Loan to Winterthur

-In the new season, he saw notably less play time, however, and also suffered a dearth of goals scored.
+In the new season, Demhasaj saw notably less play time, however, and also suffered a dearth of goals scored.
 As a result, he was loaned out to FC Winterthur on 11 February 2022.
-He scored in his first game for Winterthur four minutes after coming on in the 61st minute, in a 4-0 win over FC Wil.
+He scored in his first game for Winterthur four minutes after coming on in the 61st minute, in a 4–0 win over FC Wil.
 He also supplied the assist for the final goal of the game.
 After suffering another injury, he was out of commission between March and May, returning only for the last two games of the season.
 He scored a second goal for Winterthur in the final game of the season, converting a penalty for the final 5-0 victory over SC Kriens, a victory that was instrumental in securing promotion for Winterthur.
 It was Demhasaj's second promotion in two years.

-He returned to Grasshoppers for the next season.
+Return to Grasshoppers

+Demhasaj returned to Grasshoppers for the next season.
+He still did not see much more playtime following his return, however, beginning the start of the season with the reserve squad instead.
+Due to Grasshoppers's personnel issues in the offense, due to injuries, he was nominated to the starting lineup again on 18 March 2023, in an away win against FC Sion, but failed to make an impact in just under 70 minutes of play.
+On 25 April 2023, he was again nominated to the starting lineup against BSC Young Boys and this time showed a MVP worthy performance, with one goal and one assist in the 4–1 victory.
+As a result he was nominated as Man of the Match by bluewin.
+He scored two more goals in the final games of the season.
+His opening goal in the 3rd minute of a 2–2 draw against FC St. Gallen was voted as Goal of the Season, by the Grasshoppers fans.

+FC Aarau

+Despite the improved impact towards the end of the season, Demhasaj's expiring contract was not renewed following the season's end and his departure was announced on 18 June 2023.
+Later that month, Swiss Challenge League side FC Aarau announced him as their new forward, for the next two seasons.
+At Aarau, he will rejoin former teammates Nikola Gjorgjev, Aleksandar Cvetković, and Nuno da Silva with whom he had helped Grasshoppers to promotion in 2021.

+Neuchâtel Xamax

+On 27 June 2024, Demhasaj transferred to Aarau's Challenge League opponents Neuchâtel Xamax for an undisclosed fee.